mzbrau/fig/doc/fig-documentation/docs/features/settings-management/default-values.md

 # Default Values

 Fig allows clients to specify a default value for each setting.
-Default values are specified wtihin the Setting attribute.
+Default values are specified within the Setting attribute.

 ## Usage